FirebirdSQL/firebird-documentation/devdoc/chunked_output.md

    When a new release is used, check if `css/firebird.css`, `css/firebird-toc.css` and `js/firebird-persistent-toc.js` in `src/theme/dockbook5` need to be changed (e.g. by diff-ing the files they are based on in the previous and current version).
+   1. Regenerate the `.min.css` files (e.g. using DuckDuckGo, or your favourite minifier)
 2. Go to the docker directory and run
    ```
    docker build -t docbook-xslt .